elizabeth-poggie/elizabeth-poggie/_content/notes/07-W24-intro-to-programming.md

 }
 ```

-... let's break it down
+... let's break it down:

-## To summarize

 - The `initializer` is executed once, before the loop starts.
 - The `condition` is checked at the beginning of each iteration.
 If it evaluates to false, the loop ends.
 Otherwise, the body is repeated.